i-Apoorva/SunstoneRepo/README.md

 This project involves demonstration of node.js, express.js, Mysql skills.
 And ejs is being used for templating engine.

-Once is deploy it: access it on localhost:8000
+Once it is deployed: access it on localhost:8000
 For uploading files: have uploads folder in root.